pop-os/python-apt/doc/source/library/apt_pkg.rst

     The constructor takes an optional parameter *progress* which takes an :class:`apt.progress.base.AcquireProgress` object.
 This object may then
-    report progress information (see :mod:`apt.progress.text` for reporting progress to a I/O stream and :mod:`apt.progress.gtk2` for GTK+ progress reporting).
+    report progress information (see :mod:`apt.progress.text` for reporting progress to a I/O stream).

     Acquire items have two methods to start and stop the fetching: